 Fixed Assets - Property and equipment are stated at cost.
 Depreciation on property and equipment is provided using the straight-line method over the estimated useful lives of the assets (3 to 10 years).
 Because of the significant value of leasehold improvements purchased, leasehold improvements are depreciated over 64 months (their estimated useful life), which represents the full term of the lease.
 Our only long-lived assets are property and equipment.
 The Company periodically evaluates long-lived assets for potential impairment.
-Whenever events or circumstances change, an assessment is made as to whether there has been impairment to the value of long-lived assets by determining whether projected undiscounted cash flows generated by the applicable asset exceed its net book value as of the assessment date.
-There were no long-lived fixed asset impairment charges recorded during the three months ended March 31, 2021 or year ended December 31, 2020.
+Whenever events or circumstances change, an assessment is made as to whether there has been impairment to the value of long-lived assets by determining whether projected undiscounted cash flows generated by the applicable asset for store of the asset store of the asset impairment charges recorded during the three months ended March 31, 2022.

-Right-of-Use (ROU) Asset and Lease Liabilities-On January 1, 2019, the Company adopted FASB Accounting Standards Codification ("ASC") Topic 842 using the modified retrospective method for all material leases that existed at or commenced after January 1, 2019.
+Right-of-Use (ROU) Asset and Lease Liabilities - The Company accounts for all material leases in accordance with FASB Accounting Standards Codification (ASC) Topic 842, Leases.
 ROU Assets are amortized over their estimated useful life, which represents the full term of the lease.

 Stock-Based Compensation - The Company uses the Black-Scholes option-pricing model to calculate the grant-date fair value of stock option awards.
-The resulting compensation expense for awards that are not performance-based is recognized on a straight-line basis over the service period of the award, which for grants issued in 2021 and 2020 ranged from one year to three years for stock options.
+The resulting compensation expense for awards that are not performance-based is recognized on a straight-line basis over the service period of the award, which for stock option grants issued in 2022 and 2021 ranged from one year to three years.